-If EnableExceptions is set TRUE, all errors from VIGO will perform an Error Exception in the client program.
+If EnableExceptions is set "TRUE", all errors from VIGO will perform an Error Exception in the client program.
 The client program must then handle the exception.

-The default value for EnableException is FALSE.
+The default value for EnableException is "FALSE".

-The ErrorCode and ErrorString can then be read by the Exception handler.
+The Exception handler can then read the ErrorCode and ErrorString.